-Equipment assets will be considered for funding however; you must demonstrate the ongoing need and/ or use of the equipment beyond the life of the project.
-For example, you may be requesting funding for a camera to document a selection of your collection and upload them to Victorian Collections.
+Equipment assets will be considered for funding; however, you must demonstrate the ongoing need and/ or use of the equipment beyond the life of the project.
+For example, you may be requesting funding for a camera to document a selection of your collection to then upload to Victorian Collections.
 After the project is finished, you plan to use the camera to continue documenting your collection and to make it available to another local museum to do the same.